Nicholas Hagger: Summary

-He lives in Essex and now devotes the greater part of his life to writing.
+Awards

 In November 2016 Hagger was awarded the Gusi Peace Prize for Literature.
-In 2019, he also received the Golden Phoenix medal of the Russian Ecological Foundation.
+In 2019, he received the Golden Phoenix medal of the Russian Ecological Foundation, and also the BRICS silver medal for 'Vision for Future'.
+He received the Scientific and Medical Network's 2023 Book Prize for The Algorithm of Creation.

+He lives in Essex and continues to write.
 He is on the Board of Advisors of the recently established Galileo Commission, which seeks to expand the scope of science.

+Archive

 The University of Essex has Hagger's archive of literary works (manuscripts and papers) on permanent deposit as a Special Collection in the Albert Sloman Library.